vbauer/houdini/README.md

 ## Conversation API

-To create new converter, you need to create a new Spring bean (or use an existed one) and mark this bean as converter using `@ObjectConverter` annotation.
+To make new converter, you need to create a new Spring bean (or use an existing one) and mark this bean as converter using `@ObjectConverter` annotation.

 It is possible to add this annotation on:
 * **Bean class** - all public methods from this class will be registered as converters.